mindreframer/agentpm/@specs/EPIC_13_SPECIFICATION.md

 - All existing commands must be updated to use new validation

 ### Risks
-- **High Risk:** Breaking changes to existing XML format
-- **Medium Risk:** Complex migration scenarios with edge cases
 - **Medium Risk:** Performance impact of additional validation
+- **Medium Risk:** Batch operations complexity with rollback scenarios

 ### Mitigation Strategies
-- Comprehensive migration testing with real epic files
 - Performance benchmarking during development
-- Gradual rollout with backward compatibility period
+- Comprehensive testing of batch operations
-- Extensive validation of migration logic
+- Extensive validation of status transition logic

 ## Notes

 - This epic represents a significant refactoring that touches most of the codebase
 - The unified status system will make future development much more consistent
-- Focus on preserving data integrity throughout the migration process
+- Batch operations provide efficiency for agents managing multiple tests
 - Error messages must be extremely clear since agents rely on them for automation